-Critical incidents can have a range of impacts for everyone in the learning community.
-The role of the learning environment in promoting a mentally health community, preparing for critical incidents and being responsive in times of crisis have been shown to be crucial in ensuring that people receive the help they need.
+Critical incidents can have a range of impacts on everyone in the learning community.
+The role of the learning environment in promoting a mentally health community, preparing for critical incidents and being responsive in times of crisis have been shown to be crucial in ensuring that people receive the support they need.

-These two modules aim to empower you to act effectively to limit the impact of critical incidents, by recognising and understanding the possible impact on children and young people.
+These modules aim to empower you to act effectively to limit the impact of critical incidents, by recognising and understanding the possible impacts on children and young people.
 They also aim to encourage positive, timely and appropriate interventions in a normal, familiar setting.

 Accreditation and endorsement

-All registered teachers in every state and territory must ensure they have added their teacher registration number and state or territory to the My Profile page in their Be You account.
+Registered teachers in every state and territory must ensure they have added their teacher registration number and state or territory to the My Profile page in their Be You account.

-In the ACT, each module within this domain will also contribute to one (1) hour of ACT Teacher Quality Institute (TQI)-accredited professional learning addressing Standard 4.2.2 Maintain Student Safety of the Australian Professional Standards for Teachers.
+In the ACT, completing Responding Together will contribute nine (9) hours of ACT Teacher Quality Institute (TQI) accredited professional learning addressing standards of the Australian Professional Standards for Teachers.

 In NSW, completing the individual modules within the Responding Together domain will contribute to NSW Education Standards Authority (NESA) accredited professional development hours.
 Details about the hours and Australian Professional Standards alignment can be found on the landing page of each of the modules.